cobwebch/externalimport_tut/Documentation/EmployeesImport/Employees/Index.rst

                    'disabledOperations' => 'insert,delete',
                    'description' => 'Import of holidays balance'
            ]
    ];
+   // Add the additional fields configuration
+   $GLOBALS['TCA']['fe_users']['external']['additionalFields'] = [
+           0 => [
+                   'last_name' => [
+                           'field' => 'last_name'
+                   ],
+                   'first_name' => [
+                           'field' => 'first_name'
+                   ]
+           ]
+   ];

 The first thing to note is that there are 2 external configurations in this case.
 As was described in the description of the scenario, the :code:`fe_users` users table will be synchronised with the employees list and with a second file containing the balance of holidays.
-Two things are worth of notice in the first configuration:

-#. the use of the "additional\_fields" property: two fields from the
-   external data ("last\_name" and "first\_name") will be used during the import for assembling the user's full name and its password.
-So we need to keep those two fields for calculations, but they won't be stored at the end of the process.

-#.
-The "enforcePid" property is set to true so that not all :code:`fe_users`
-   records will be affected be the import process.
+In the first configuration, note how the "enforcePid" property is set to true so that not all :code:`fe_users` records will be affected be the import process.
 If some :code:`fe_users` are stored in a different page than the one where the imported records are stored, those records will not be considered for updates or deletion.
 This makes it possible to have several sources of :code:`fe_users` without interference with one another.

+The first configuration also makes use of so-called "additional fields".
+These are defined next to the "general" configuration and use the same indexed structure.
+In the example above, it means that two fields from the external data ("last\_name" and "first\_name") will be read and made available all along the import process, but will not be saved to the database.
+They are actually used to assemble the user's full name and its password (see below).

 In the second configuration, we make use of the "disabledOperations" property.
 Indeed the holidays balance file will contain only